 This information explains how to do a monthly skin exam to check for melanoma.
-You can do the exam yourself or with the help of a spouse, partner, family member, or friend.
+You can do the exam by yourself or with the help of someone else.

 Melanoma is a type of skin cancer.
 It’s easier to treat melanoma if it’s found at an early stage.
-It’s important to have regular skin exams with your dermatologist (skin doctor) to check for signs of melanoma.
+It’s important to have regular skin exams with your healthcare provider to check for signs of melanoma.

 You should also check your skin yourself once a month to look for new or changing skin spots or moles.
 This may help you find melanoma as early as possible.